joanaBrit/tube-wise/client/README.md

 - Debbuging and refacturing some parts code logic.
 - Login and register fields.
 - Installed Material UI and addet to the form.
-- Debbuging and refactoring the user errors from the back end
+- Debbuging and refactoring the user errors from the back end.
 - installed cors to make the connection.
 - Tested in insomnia and in the browser.

-- installed some ui dependencies
+- installed some material ui dependencies
--
+- Inserted a Navbar file and styled as pretended.

 5. Token Storage:
 -